 From there, the design team developed the solution in the form of the glass gradient, which gets darker at the tower’s narrowest points to tune solar heat gain to the unit size, thus reducing the energy required to keep the interior at a comfortable temperature.

-In addition to Vista Tower, Wolf is working on the new O’Hare International Airport Global Terminal, filled with natural materials and lush green spaces, and the Beloit College Powerhouse, a former coal-burning power plant turned student union.
+In addition to St. Regis Chicago, Wolf is working on the new O’Hare International Airport Global Terminal, filled with natural materials and lush green spaces, and the Beloit College Powerhouse, a former coal-burning power plant turned student union.
 The Powerhouse, whose first phase opened in February, features a radiant panel and slab system that uses energy from the water in the adjacent Rock River to heat and cool the building, which is more sustainable than traditional air-conditioning systems.
 Besides these features being energy-saving measures, Wolf believes these elements create workspaces that are both beautiful and healthy.